gardener/gardener/docs/extensions/worker.md

 The `spec.pools[].nodeTemplate.capacity` field contains the resource information of the machine like `cpu`, `gpu`, and `memory`.
 This info is used by Cluster Autoscaler to generate `nodeTemplate` during scaling the `nodeGroup` from zero.

 The `spec.pools[].machineControllerManager` field allows to configure the settings for machine-controller-manager component.
 Providers must populate these settings on worker-pool to the related [fields](https://github.com/gardener/machine-controller-manager/blob/master/kubernetes/machine_objects/machine-deployment.yaml#L30-L34) in MachineDeployment.

+The `spec.pools[].clusterAutoscaler` field contains `cluster-autoscaler` settings that are to be applied only to specific worker group. `cluster-autoscaler` expects to find these settings as annotations on the `MachineDeployment`, and so providers must pass these values to the corresponding `MachineDeployment` via annotations.
+The keys for these annotations can be found [here](https://github.com/gardener/gardener/blob/master/pkg/apis/extensions/v1alpha1/types_worker.go) and the values for the corresponding annotations should be the same as what is passed into the field.
+Providers can use the helper function [`extensionsv1alpha1helper.GetMachineDeploymentClusterAutoscalerAnnotations`](https://github.com/gardener/gardener/blob/master/pkg/apis/extensions/v1alpha1/helper/helper.go#L73) that returns the annotation map to be used.

 The controller must only inject its provider-specific sidecar container into the `machine-controller-manager` `Deployment` managed by `gardenlet`.